hrs070/linux-initial-setup/README.md

   8. Change the 0 to a 1 so it reads exactly like this: `use redirection server name:i:1`
   9. Save the file and close the text editor.

+## SSH
+  1. Enable SSH from settings.
+  2. To login, use user@ip and password and add ssh config

 ## AI Tools and repos
 -  Video2QS